-Interim Executive Director, Office of Global Affairs
+Interim Executive Director for Global Affairs

 Yamada International House 212